petcomputacaoufrgs/pet-website/README.md

 #### `views`

 Contains the three main views of the project.
-A view is a whole page, builded with the components from components page.
+A view is a whole page, built with the components from components page.

 ---